 This revenue that you saw here in these charts is my direct sales revenue only, done via my website.

-But, as I usually recommend, I also publish my online courses to any marketplace platforms that make sense, where I can generate some complementary revenue.
+But, as I usually recommend, I also publish my online courses on any marketplace platforms that make sense, where I can generate some complementary revenue.

-I'm my case, I'm a web development instructor so I publish also on Udemy, which is I think is by far the largest marketplace for development courses, with a huge developer audience.
+In my case, I'm a web development instructor, so I publish also on Udemy, which I think is by far the largest marketplace for development courses, with a huge developer audience.

 So I take the same courses from my website and I publish them there as well.
 Before I used to publish in a couple of other places, like Skillshare and other smaller marketplaces.

-I also had some bad experiences of a marketplace that would systematically overwrite any course price that I set with the value of $7, nice 😊.
+I also had some bad experiences with a marketplace that would systematically overwrite any course price that I set with the value of $7, nice 😊.